 If you're planning a Europe trip, consider adding Prague to your itinerary.
-In the capital of the Czech Republic, you’ll find ample things to see and do, without the steep price tag associated with many other European capital cities.
+The capital of the Czech Republic is an eclectic mix of heritage, vibrant culture, and modern attractions.
+You'll find ample things to see and do, without the steep price tag associated with many other European capital cities.

 Where is Prague?

 While the Czech Republic is in the EU, they don't use euros as their local currency.
 You will need to have Czech Korunas (CZK) on hand if you wish to pay in cash, and be sure to look up the current exchange rate with your home currency before you travel!

 Things to do in Prague

 Prague is a bustling city with so much to see and do.
 Like many other major European cities, there is an excellent blend of history and modernity, and you can choose to explore either side of Prague while you're there.

 With so much cultural history, Prague is rife with museums for every taste.
-In addition to our top five museums to visit recommendations, here are some others you should consider visiting while in Prague:
+In addition to these top five museums to visit recommendations, here are some others you should consider visiting while in Prague:

 - Jewish Museum: Prague is home to centuries of Jewish history, and you can explore it by visiting the seven locations of the Jewish Museum.
 You'll learn about Jewish life in Prague, up to and during the Holocaust, including how the city of Prague has been impacted by the local Jewish community.
 The cost for visiting all locations of the museum is 350 CZK for adults, and 250 CZK for students under 26.
-You can also wander through the Jewish Quarter for free
+You can also wander through the Jewish Quarter for free.